comprna/SVM-BPfinder/README.md

 ### EXAMPLE:

-The command:
+The command
 ```
         ./svm_bpfinder.py -i test_A1CF_intron.fa -s Hsap -l 100 -d 10
 ```
 scans the 3'-most 100nts of every sequence contained in the FASTA file named 'test_A1CF_intron.fa', using a human-specific model ('Hsap'), and predicts BPs as close as 10nt from the 3' splice-site.

-The output should be:
+The output should be

 ```
 seq_id    agez      ss_dist   bp_seq    bp_scr    y_cont    ppt_off   ppt_len   ppt_scr   svm_scr